damicon/zfswatcher/README.md

     editor /etc/zfs/zfswatcher.conf

+Verify the configuration syntax:

+    zfswatcher -t

-After that restart the process:
+Restart the process:

     service zfswatcher restart

+Some notes:

+- See the configuration file comments for information about the configuration settings.

+- Enclosure led management is disabled by default.
+Currently an external utility `ledctl` (part of ledmon package) is required for this functionality.

+- Logging to file `/var/log/zfswatcher.log` and local syslog daemon is enabled by default.

+- E-mail notifications are disabled by default.

+- The embedded web server is disabled by default.

-If you change the default web templates, it is best to copy them from `/usr/local/share/zfswatcher/www` to another location and change the `templatedir` and `resourcedir` settings in the configuration accordingly.
-This way your local changes will not be overwritten if you upgrade the zfswatcher package at a later time.
+- If you change the default web templates, it is best to copy them from `/usr/local/share/zfswatcher/www` to another location and change the `templatedir` and `resourcedir` settings in the configuration accordingly.
+  This way your local changes will not be overwritten if you upgrade the package at a later time.

 Support